Mobile navigation

 Identified barrier and/or needProvision and/or strategies: approaches, adjustments and specific interventions expected to be made by settings according to the ages

 Specific learning difficulties affecting one or more specific aspect of learning, e.g. literacy difficulties, numeracy difficulties or specific language impairment.
-For all areas of need any provision or support should be provided in line with the needs of the CYP and is not dependant on any formal diagnosis
+For all areas of need any provision or support should be provided in line with the needs of the CYP and is not dependent on any formal diagnosis

 • assessment through teaching to identify the areas of need in consultation with the CYP or observation if more appropriate